davidromm11/webportfolio/index.md

 {% endif %}
 ---

-_Thanks for stopping by!
-Feel free to [reach out](/contact/) if you have any questions, suggestions, or just want to connect._
+_Feel free to [reach out](/contact/) if you have any questions, suggestions, or just want to connect._